SurvivalThroughArchival/JuicyLoris/README.md

 This will hammer out the faults in the library, there's many type issues.
 And of course it's using 32bit.
 So 64bit might be worth addressing/looking into.

+Changing to release mode seems to completely break things, runs through the code in 1.5 seconds (compared to 9/10 seconds) and leaves you with a mangled piece of audio.
+Debug mode seems to save the day somehow, and I don't exactly know why yet.

 # To JUCE devs that don't like or use CMAKE

 Look it's all just source files anyway, just dump it in the producer if you don't want to faff with CMAKE

 # Quick Notes to potentially have a ganders at:

+Deprecated in C++11 unary_function, binary_function, not1.
+Sprinkled about in Partial, Makrer and Breakpoint files.

 These are lines I've made a quick note of, just noting things down, not set in stone they actually wrong, just worth having a look it for any signs or bad code smells:

 //AiffData.cpp - Ln: 65 + 66, fn ln:87 (91,92), 126, // 127, 129, 130,// 154,155,156